No need to break the bank for winter fun in Toronto. Layer up and let Toronto show you what winter in the city has to offer.

 Rouge National Urban Park is a true Toronto gem, no matter what season you visit.

-The park encompasses farmland, camping grounds, a lakeshore, and Indigenous sites woven through with trails for hiking and dog walking.
-The park's 15 trails offer a variety of landscapes, distances and intensity levels for every hiker, including a few wheelchair accessible options.
+The park's 15 trails offer a variety of landscapes, distances and intensity levels for every hiker, including a few wheelchair-accessible options.
 (There is no winter maintenance, however, which may limit seasonal access.)

-See also: 5 Amazing Ways To Explore Rouge National Urban Park This Winter
+ALSO SEE: 5 Amazing Ways To Explore Rouge National Urban Park This Winter

 Dive into the Don Valley wilderness at Evergreen Brick Works